 - 4. Temporary signs in accordance with Sec.
 207-6.5 (Signs Exempt) and Sec.
 207-6.7 (Banners). - 5.
 Monument signs as defined in Sec.
 207-6.2 and regulated as follows: - a.
 Monument sign area is defined as the entire area within a continuous perimeter, enclosing the extreme limits of the sign structure (overall height by overall width), not to include the first 24 inches of the base height of a monument sign. - b.
 One monument sign is allowed per road frontage. - c.
 The maximum square footage of the sign is based upon 0.50 square feet per 1 foot of road frontage or 64 square feet, whichever is larger. - d.
 In lieu of allowing a second monument sign, corner lots with two adjacent road frontages may utilize 30% of the allowable sign area from the second frontage for the sign area calculation of the one monument sign.
 Sign area variances of Sec.
 207-6.6.C are not allowed.
 Sign placement shall comply with Sec.
 201-1.8.
 (Intersection Visibility). - e.
 The maximum sign area allowed is 225 square feet. - f.
 Signs more than 5 high must be set back at last 10 feet from the right-ofway.
 Signs more than 10 feet high must be set back at least 15 feet from the public right-of-way. - g.
-Monument base must be constructed of natural unpainted brick or natural unpainted stone (not painted or stained); or EIFS/true hard coat stucco painted or stained using hues from or equivalent to any historic palettes from any major paint manufacturer, except that primary and fluorescent colors are prohibited. colors from E.I.F.S./true hard coat stucco painted or stained using colors from the official City color palette shown in Figure 208-1.4.
-Faux stone, faux brick, or Ffoam core monument base signs are prohibited. - h.
+Monument base must be constructed of natural unpainted brick or natural unpainted stone; or true hard coat stucco painted or stained using hues from or equivalent to any historic palettes from any major paint manufacturer, except that primary and fluorescent colors are prohibited.
+Faux stone, faux brick, or foamcore monument base signs are prohibited. - h.
 Monument base shall be at least as wide as the sign and/or frame upon it and a minimum of 2 feet in height above the highest adjacent grade.
 No support posts may be exposed. - i.
 Electrical service to be provided by underground service only.
 Electrical disconnect and/or meter base must not be visible from the public right-of-way.
 Solar powered lighting is prohibited. - j.
 Monument sign must include the numeric street address of the property upon which it is located.
 The numbers used to identify the address may be no less than 5 inches in height and no more than 9 inches in height. - 6.
 Signs for convenience stores, automotive service stations and other locations providing vehicle fueling with fuel pump islands: Spreader bars (signs located under canopy over pump islands) are limited to no more than two signs per spreader bar, not to exceed 4 square feet per sign.
-Fuel pump signage not to exceed $\frac{26}{5}$ square feet per side.

-7. Freestanding sign(s);
+Fuel pump signage not to exceed 6 square feet per side. - 7.
+Freestanding sign(s);